BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Wanderer.md

 _Kabukimono decided to forsake this world and join the Fatui._

+> _My chest will never again be defiled by worldly filth.
+I will scrub away every last trace of human emotion._
-> _"Humans... they can't be trusted.
+> _Humans... they can't be trusted.
 And the gods fill me with pure loathing.
 So I said good riddance!
-I denounce the world and laugh in its face."_
+I denounce the world and laugh in its face._

 Joining the Fatui, the puppet gained a new name - Scaramouche.
 Dottore unlocked Scaramouche’s divine abilities that were sealed in him by Ei in the past.
 He also modified him to gain additional abilities, making him even more powerful and efficient during his missions.
 His early years were brutal, experiencing countless experiments by Dottore.
 Dottore gained new knowledge from all this experimentation, and this might’ve allowed Dottore to make his iconic “segments” at the peak of his abilities.